-A pattern is a combination of 8 audio and 8 MIDI / Synth tracks where each has a series of steps mapped out.
-Audio steps can contain a sample or synth which allows the formation of a melody or beat.
-So for example Track 1 could be the Drums, Track 2 for Percussion, Track 3 as Bass etc. A pattern can be created by: adding steps manually 'programmed' into the grid pad; recording in real time; automatically sequencing with the fill tool.
+A pattern is a combination of 8 audio and 8 MIDI tracks where each has a series of steps mapped out.
+The steps can contain an audio sample which allows the formation of a melody or beat.
+So for example Track 1 could be the Drums, Track 2 for Percussion, Track 3 as Bass etc. A pattern can be created by; adding steps manually 'programmed' into the grid pad, recording in real time, automatically sequencing with the fill tool.
 Patterns can be played individually or chained together into a sequence.

-6.2 The Play+ Grid.
+6.2 The Play Grid

 The grid is a multi-functional 8 x 16 button matrix used for various functions.
 When working with patterns the grid can operate in sequencer mode or pattern mode.
-Sequencer mode allows the creation and editing of individual patterns across 8 tracks in audio sample or MIDI / Synth modes and a maximum of 64 steps.
+Sequencer mode allows the creation and editing of individual patterns across 8 tracks and a maximum of 64 steps.
 This is the normal default view.
 Pattern mode helps manage the entire set of patterns, where each grid button represents one of the 128 individual patterns available within each project.